 Classic Lamb Pairings

 Rack of lamb with Bordeaux: Perhaps the most classic pairing in fine dining.
-The wine’s cassis fruit and firm tannins complement lamb’s richness, while mint sauce bridges both.
+The wine’s cassis fruit and firm tannins complement lamb’s richness, while mint sauce bridges both flavors.

 Lamb tagine with Moroccan-influenced reds: Spiced lamb stews want wines with similar warmth.
-Southern Rhône, Côtes de Provence reds, or even a robust rosé work well.
+Southern Rhône, Côtes de Provence reds, or even a robust rosé work well with the complex spices.

 Grilled lamb chops with Rioja: Spain’s great red wine is a natural partner.
-The wine’s vanilla notes from American oak complement lamb’s char.
+The wine’s vanilla notes from American oak complement lamb’s char from the grill.

 Lamb kebabs with Syrah: The smoky, herbed meat finds a friend in Syrah’s pepper and smoke notes.
-Northern Rhône or Australian Shiraz both excel.
+Northern Rhône or Australian Shiraz both excel here.

 The Herb Connection